joebertj/aiops/README.md

 - **Safety Features**: Better guardrails and validation
 - **Documentation**: Help others adopt AIOps practices

-**Note:** When contributing MCP servers with custom AI behavior, consider developing in environments that don't impose background AI constraints that could interfere with your specific use cases.
+**Note:** When contributing MCP servers with custom AI behavior, consider using simple tools like vi + terminal that don't impose their own AI opinions on your specialized use cases.

 ## 📄 License